containers/podman/docs/podman-run.1.md

 **--subgidname**=*name*

 Run the container in a new user namespace using the map with 'name' in the `/etc/subgid` file.
-If calling podman run as an unprivileged user, the user needs to have the right to use the mapping.
+If calling Podman run as an unprivileged user, the user needs to have the right to use the mapping.
 See `subgid(5)`.
 This flag conflicts with `--userns` and `--gidmap`.

 **--subuidname**=*name*

 Run the container in a new user namespace using the map with 'name' in the `/etc/subuid` file.
-If calling podman run as an unprivileged user, the user needs to have the right to use the mapping.
+If calling Podman run as an unprivileged user, the user needs to have the right to use the mapping.
 See `subuid(5)`.
 This flag conflicts with `--userns` and `--uidmap`.

 **--sysctl**=SYSCTL